Skip to content

 mandatory

 Melting tokens is the opposite of minting tokens (see NUT-04).
 Like minting tokens, melting is a two-step process: requesting a melt quote and melting tokens.
-Here, we describe both steps.
+This document describes the general flow that applies to all payment methods, with specifics for each supported payment method provided in dedicated method-specific NUTs.

-To request a melt quote, the wallet of Alice makes a POST /v1/melt/quote/{method} request where method is the payment method requested (here bolt11).
+To request a melt quote, the wallet of Alice makes a POST /v1/melt/quote/{method} request where method is the payment method requested (e.g., bolt11, bolt12, etc.).

 {